Lord George William Montagu Douglas Scott1

 Alexander Douglas-Home, 14th Earl of Home2

-Alexander Frederick Douglas-Home, Baron Home of the Hirsel usually went by his middle name of Alec.4 He was educated at Eton College, Eton, Berkshire, England.3 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.3 He held the office of Member of Parliament (M.P.)
-(Conservative) for Lanarkshire between October 1931 and June 1945.3 He gained the rank of Major in the service of the Lanarkshire Yeomanry, Territorial Army Reserve.3 He held the office of Parliamentary Private Secretary between 1935 and 1940, to Rt.
+Alexander Frederick Douglas-Home, Baron Home of the Hirsel usually went by his middle name of Alec.4 He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.3 He held the office of Member of Parliament (M.P.)
+(Conservative) for Lanarkshire between October 1931 and June 1945.3 He gained the rank of Major in the Lanarkshire Yeomanry, Territorial Army Reserve.3 He held the office of Parliamentary Private Secretary between 1935 and 1940, to Rt.
 Hon.
 Neville Chamberlain.3 He held the office of Deputy Lieutenant (D.L.) of Berwickshire in 1944.3 He held the office of Joint Parliamentary Under-Secretary, Foreign Affairs between May 1945 and July 1945.3 He held the office of Member of Parliament (M.P.)
-(Conservative) for Lanarkshire between February 1950 and July 1951.3 He was invested as a Privy Counsellor (P.C.) in 1951.3 He succeeded to the title of 4th Baron Douglas of Douglas, co.
-Lanark [U.K., 1875] on 11 July 1951.3 He succeeded to the title of 14th Earl of Home [S., 1605] on 11 July 1951.3 He succeeded to the title of 19th Lord Home [S., 1473] on 11 July 1951.3 He succeeded to the title of 14th Lord Dunglas [S., 1605] on 11 July 1951.3 He held the office of Secretary of State, Scottish Office between October 1951 and April 1955.3 He held the office of Secretary of State, Commonwealth Relations between April 1955 and July 1960.3 He held the office of Lord President of the Council between January 1957 and September 1957.3 He held the office of Lord President of the Council between October 1959 and July 1960.3 He was awarded the honorary degree of Doctor of Law (LL.D.) by Oxford University, Oxford, Oxfordshire, England, in 1960.3 He held the office of Deputy Lieutenant (D.L.) of Lanarkshire in 1960.3 He held the office of Foreign Secretary between July 1960 and 1963.3 He was invested as a Knight, Order of the Thistle (K.T.) in 1962.3 He held the office of Prime Minister and First Lord of the Treasury between 19 October 1963 and 16 October 1964.4 On 23 October 1963 he disclaimed his titles for life.3 He held the office of Member of Parliament (M.P.)
-(Conservative) for Perthshire and Kinross-shire between November 1963 and 1974.3 He held the office of Foreign Secretary between 1970 and 1974.3 He held the office of Chancellor of the Order of the Thistle between 1973 and 1992.3 He was created Baron Home of the Hirsel, of Coldstream in Berwickshire [U.K. Life Peer] on 19 December 1974.1 He was invested as a Knight, Order of the Thistle (K.T.).1 He held the office of Justice of the Peace (J.P.) for Berwickshire.3
+(Conservative) for Lanarkshire between February 1950 and July 1951.3 He was appointed Privy Counsellor (P.C.) in 1951.3 He succeeded as the 4th Baron Douglas of Douglas, co.
+Lanark [U.K., 1875] on 11 July 1951.3 He succeeded as the 19th Lord Home [S., 1473] on 11 July 1951.3 He succeeded as the 14th Earl of Home [S., 1605] on 11 July 1951.3 He succeeded as the 14th Lord Dunglas [S., 1605] on 11 July 1951.3 He held the office of Secretary of State, Scottish Office between October 1951 and April 1955.3 He held the office of Secretary of State, Commonwealth Relations between April 1955 and July 1960.3 He held the office of Lord President of the Council between January 1957 and September 1957.3 He held the office of Lord President of the Council between October 1959 and July 1960.3 He was awarded the honorary degree of Doctor of Law (LL.D.) by Oxford University, Oxford, Oxfordshire, EnglandG, in 1960.3 He held the office of Deputy Lieutenant (D.L.) of Lanarkshire in 1960.3 He held the office of Foreign Secretary between July 1960 and 1963.3 He was appointed Knight, Order of the Thistle (K.T.) in 1962.3 He held the office of Prime Minister and First Lord of the Treasury between 19 October 1963 and 16 October 1964.4 On 23 October 1963 he disclaimed his titles for life.3 He held the office of Member of Parliament (M.P.)
+(Conservative) for Perthshire and Kinross-shire between November 1963 and 1974.3 He held the office of Foreign Secretary between 1970 and 1974.3 He held the office of Chancellor of the Order of the Thistle between 1973 and 1992.3 He was created Baron Home of the Hirsel, of Coldstream in Berwickshire [U.K. Life Peer] on 19 December 1974.1 He was appointed Knight, Order of the Thistle (K.T.)1 He held the office of Justice of the Peace (J.P.) for Berwickshire.3

 He succeeded Harold Macmillan as Conservative Prime Minister in 1963 but lost a year later to Harold Wilson.
 He stepped down as the leader of the Conservative Party and was replaced by Edward Heath.
 To quote from his obituary in the Daily Telegraph, "Alex Home was the most courteous and considerate of men, ever accessible, always ready to undertake even a minor speaking engagement, known for his charm, sagacity and wit."5